 The Greek community provides experiences that create well-rounded students.
 Being involved in one of these organizations provides you with chances to work with students from different and diverse backgrounds.
 It provides leadership training, social development and interaction with University alumni/ae and administrators.
 Greek Life offers members a place to call home, a way to give back to the community, and most importantly, a sense of belonging to the University that you can find nowhere else.
 Friendship, Sisterhood, Brotherhood, Memories and Experiences .
 Greek life is where it all can be found.

-Today at Penn there are forty eight Greek social fraternity and sorority chapters, twenty-nine chapters in the Interfraternity Council, eight chapters in the Panhellenic Council and eleven chapters in the Multicultural Greek Council.
+Today at Penn there are fifty three Greek social fraternity and sorority chapters, thirty chapters in the Interfraternity Council, nine chapters in the Panhellenic Council and fourteen chapters in the Multicultural Greek Council.
 Currently, the overall number of students actively involved in our Greek system, comprises more than twenty-five percent of the total undergraduate student population at Penn

 The Fraternity Sorority System provides a living/learning environment that has proven to be an integral part of the Penn collegiate experience.
 Many chapters have houses where members live, eat, study and build fellowship.
 Other chapters use meeting spaces provided by our office for group study sessions, organizational meetings and to help implement their various programming needs.

 The Penn Greek System continually expands and adapts to the constantly changing University and its students.
 Current chapters and colonies thrive under our multi faceted advisement milieu, while new National groups continue to show strong interest in joining the system.
 Although nationwide constant challenges remain that at times can be very daunting to Greek chapters, the University of Pennsylvania Greek system continues to be a national model of cooperation between undergraduate leaders and Penn administrators.
 All signs indicate that the strength of Greek letter organizations at Penn will continue long into the next 150 years.